 You have probably come across Japanese words that start with “o – お” like okane, ocha, ogenki or that end with “go – ご” like goyukkuri.

 But have you ever wondered why the Japanese use these honorifics before some words?
 When do they use each one?
-In which words to use?
-In this article, we will clear up all these doubts.
+In which words should they be used?
+In this article, we will clarify all these doubts.

-The name of these honorifics is called bikago (美化語), which means language of beautification.
-As the name suggests, these honorifics are used to beautify words, expressing respect and courtesy, making the speech sound more refined, raising the tone for a well-educated style.
+The name of these honorifics is called bikago (美化語) which means language of beautification.
+As the name suggests, these honorifics are used to beautify words, it is used to express respect and courtesy, making the speech sound more refined, elevating the voice to a very polite style.

 お vs ご

 The honorific お(o) is added to words, regardless of their origin.
-Even words of foreign origin, such as ズボン, can have お added before them.
-The お can be used in nouns, adjectives, or adverbs.
-On the other hand, the honorific ご is used in few words, and only in words of Chinese origin.
+Even foreign words like ズボン can have お added before them. お can be used in nouns, adjectives, or adverbs.
+On the other hand, the honorific ご is used in few words, and only words of Chinese origin.

-But do not be confident and try to use these honorifics in any word.
-Listen carefully to the natives, learn a lot of vocabulary, and you will know which words to use the honorific on.
+But don’t be confident and try to use these honorifics in any words.
+Listen carefully to the natives, learn quite a bit of vocabulary, and you will know which words should use the honorific.

 Bikago 美化語

-The bikago is not just the use of お or ご but there are other honorifics which are: み-, おみ- and おんみ (mi-, omi-, onmi-) but they are only used in words with religious or imperial importance.
-Such is the case with the word 子 (ko - Child) when adding the honorific み = み子 means "child of god".
-I don't think it's a coincidence that priestesses are called Miko (巫女).
+Bikago is not just the use of お or ご but there are other honorifics that are: み-, おみ- and おんみ (mi-, omi-, onmi-) but they are used only in words with religious or imperial importance.
+For example, the word 子 (ko – Child) when adding the honorific み = み子 means “child of god”.
+I don’t think it’s a coincidence that priestesses are called Miko (巫女).

-Some words are almost or always accompanied with honorific prefixes.
-To know if a word is always used with honorific, try to find it in the dictionary without the honorific, some words change completely without using it.
+Some words are almost or always accompanied by honorific prefixes.
+To know if a word is always used with an honorific, try to find it in the dictionary without the honorific, some words change completely without its use.

-In some words the use of the honorific can completely change the meaning of the word, or the pronunciation of it with honorific:
+In some words, the use of the honorific can completely change the meaning of the word, or its pronunciation with the honorific:

 WordMeaningWord with BikagoMeaning